tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 Supported configuration options:

 - `prefix` - A prefix written before each event (optional string).
-- `raw` - Write evcent data bytes as is to stdout.
+- `raw` - Write event data bytes as is to stdout.

 Example: